 And make humans give up the ordinary bread and soup.

-In this verse, Rumi draws attention to the fact that the Messiah is a bringer of manna (i.e., spiritual food).
-(In the Bible, “manna” is the spiritual food that was given to the Hebrews; it came from God Yahweh.)
-He stresses we should give more emphasis on ingesting this spiritual food (i.e., spiritual truths) that comes from the divine-spiritual world, rather than live on the ordinary food (i.e., “bread and soup”) of the physical world.
+In this verse, Rumi draws attention to the fact that the Messiah is a bringer of ‘manna’ (spiritual food) and that one ought to give more emphasis on taking in this spiritual food (spiritual truths) which comes from the divine-Spiritual World and not just live on ordinary food (bread and soup) which is originated from the physical world.

-In the following two verses, Rumi refers to an incident that is recorded in all four Gospels.
-Jesus asked the Apostles to bring him a donkey to ride as they drew near to Jerusalem.
-It seems Rumi initially had difficulty understanding why an exalted spiritual being chose to ride on a donkey rather than a horse, which was traditionally more suitable for someone of royal origin.
-But in the next verse, we can see he realized that this spiritual being also had a human aspect, and he rode on a donkey out of profound modesty, as well as to fulfill the scriptures.
-(These two verses, and the others presented in this article, do not necessarily follow in the same sequence as in Rumi’s Divan-e Kabir.)
+In the following two verses, Rumi refers to the incident (which takes place in all four Gospels), in which Jesus had asked the Apostles to bring Him a donkey to ride when they drew near to Jerusalem.
+It seems, initially Rumi had some difficulty to understand why an exalted spiritual Being (who came from the divine-spiritual world) did not ride on a horse (which was known to be more suitable for a person of royal origin) but rode on a donkey.
+But in the next verse, we can see he has realized that this Spiritual Being had a ‘human aspect’ and He rode on a donkey out of His profound modesty (also, as stated in the Gospels: ‘so that the scriptures would be fulfilled.’)